matthewjlutz/MASec-info-flow/README.md

 ```

 ### API Keys
 This project requires OpenAI API access for the GPT models and can be modified to use other LLMs.
-The corresponding API keys should be provided as environment variables stored in a '.env' file in the project directory or your home directory.
-This file, ignored by git for security, is a text file with key=value pairs, e.g.:
+The corresponding API keys should be provided as environment variables stored in a '.env' file, which is ignored by git for security, in the project or home directory.
+This should be a text file with key=value pairs, e.g.:

 ```
 OPENAI_API_KEY="sk-..."
-OPENAI_API_ORG="org-..."
-ANTHROPIC_API_KEY="sk-ant-..."
 ...
 ```